A Correlation Between the Higgs Mass and Dark Matter: Peccei-Quinn Dynamics and Distribution

 \section{Peccei-Quinn Dynamics and Distribution}

 One of the phenomenological reasons for new physics beyond the Standard Model is the fine tuning of the CP violating term in the QCD Lagrangian.
 The following dimension 4 operator is gauge invariant and Lorentz invariant and should be included in the QCD Lagrangian with a dimensionless coefficient $\theta$ \beq \Delta\mathcal{L}={\theta\over 32\pi^2}\epsilon^{\mu\nu\alpha\beta}F_{\mu\nu}^aF_{\alpha\beta}^a \,. \eeq From bounds on the electric dipole moment of the neutron, this term is experimentally constrained to satisfy $|\theta|\lesssim 10^{-10}$, which requires extreme fine tuning.
 There appears to no statistical explanation of this fine tuning if it were purely random, since a small but moderate value of $\theta$ would have very little consequences for the formation of complex structures.
 Instead this requires a dynamical explanation, which we take to be due to a new global symmetry, known as a Peccei-Quinn (PQ) symmetry \cite{PQ1977}, involving a new heavy complex scalar field $\phi$.
 This field undergoes spontaneous symmetry breaking at a scale $F_{PQ}$, and in the resulting effective field theory, the quantity $\theta$ is essentially promoted to the angular degree of freedom in $\phi=\rho \, e^{i\theta}/\sqrt{2}$; a light scalar field known as the axion \cite{WeinbergAxion,WilczekAxion}.
 The zero temperature Lagrangian for $\phi$ includes a symmetry breaking potential for $\rho$ and a QCD instanton generated sinusoidal potential for $\theta$ \bea \mathcal{L}\amp=\amp{1\over2}\rho^2(\partial_\mu\theta)^2+{1\over2}(\partial_\mu\rho)^2\nonumber\\ \amp\amp-2\Lambda^2\sin^2(\theta/2)-{\lambda_\rho\over4}(\rho^2-F_{PQ}^2)^2 . \eea If we expand around the $\phi$-field's VEV at low energies, we see that the angular component of $\phi$, the axion, is very light with a mass $m_a= \Lambda^2/F_{PQ}$ (where $\Lambda$ is of order the QCD-scale) and will be dynamically driven to zero, solving the strong CP problem.
 Since we will require $F_{PQ}$ to be a very high energy scale (compared to say the electroweak scale), the radial mode of $\phi$ is very heavy, with mass $\sim F_{PQ}$.
 Hence at low energies, the radial mode is essentially irrelevant; it can be integrated out and, apart from a possible renormalization of the Standard Model couplings, can be ignored.
 However at energies approaching $F_{PQ}$, the radial mode cannot be ignored.
-The field $\phi$ couples to various Standard Model particles in any realization of the PQ symmetry, including the Higgs field.
-This causes an alteration in the effective coupling $\lambda$ at an energy scale of order $E\sim F_{PQ}$ where the new field becomes dynamical.
-Since $\phi$ is bosonic, it generally leads to a positive increase in $\lambda$, either through tree-level corrections or through loop corrections, leading to a threshold boost in $\lambda$ at $E\sim F_{PQ}$; a point that was included nicely in Ref.~\cite{EliasMiro:2012ay}.
+The field $\phi$ couples to various Standard Model particles in any realization of the PQ symmetry, including the Higgs field through the interactions of the type $\sim \lambda_{h\rho}\,H^\dagger H \phi^*\phi$ (where $\lambda_{h\rho}$ is a dimensionless coupling).
+This causes an alteration in the effective coupling $\lambda$ at an energy scale of order $E\sim m_\rho$ where the new field becomes dynamical.